Tharon-C/CSS-in-Components/PITCHME.md

 ---

-All of these methodologies avoid dealing with the cascade and specificity.
+All of these methodologies avoid dealing with the cascade and specificity through single selectors.

 ---

-Many have adopted the notion of a component
+As we see with BEM and SUITCSS there is the notion of a component

 ---

- Rather than look at styling the page, they look at all of the reusable pieces that make up the page and style them as isolated units with single class names.
+ Rather than styling the page, they look the reusable pieces that make up the page
 ```html
 <style>
     .widgitScope { ... }